Wow11One/happy-wheels/README.md

 make deploy-all
 ```

 If you do not want to use `Makefile`, then you can write all required commands by yourself.
-You can use this command to generate IDs for the canister:
+You can use this commands to start dfx and then to generate IDs for the canister:

 ```
+dfx start --background
 dfx canister create --all
 ```